rzakhar/koiraapp/README.md

-# koiraapp
+# KoiraApp
+* Connect people with pets in the dog shelters
-Know more about the dog therapy and find a local shelter!
+* Know more about the dog therapy and find a local shelter!
+* Match your pet type

 ## Key features
 * Runs on iPhone 8 and later